Kavya552234/City-Scale-Retrofitting-Analysis-/README.md

 - Doors
 - Floors

-The envelope significantly influences heat transfer and therefore affects annual building energy consumption.
+The envelope governs heat transfer and therefore has a major impact on annual building energy consumption.

 ---

 ## Heat Transfer Mechanisms

-Three modes of heat transfer were studied:
+Three primary modes of heat transfer were studied:

 - Conduction
 - Convection
 - Radiation

-These mechanisms determine how heat enters or leaves a building and directly impact cooling and heating loads.
+These mechanisms determine how heat enters and leaves a building and directly influence cooling and heating loads.

 ---